JulianNicholls/Typescript-Developers-Guide/README.md

 * I've added (very) basic styling to the apps.

+* My linked list keeps track of its length, and my Node is called `LLNode` because lots of other `Node` classes are already defined.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time,